12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 Head of International Growth

-Whether it’s because the checkout process isn’t clear, or because users are just shopping around and not ready to buy just yet, the effects of shopping cart abandonment are hard to ignore.
+Dealing with shopping cart abandonment is a big challenge for eCommerce stores.
+There are many reasons why consumers abandon their online shopping carts.Whether it’s because the checkout process isn’t clear, or because users aren/t ready to buy just yet, the effects of shopping cart abandonment are hard to ignore.

 What is Shopping Cart Abandonment?

 Regardless of how it happens, no retailer wants shopping cart abandonment and its negative effects on their store.
-When customers abandon the cart, conversion rates plummet, stores miss out on revenue and profits, and inventory counts get miscalculated.
+When customers abandon the cart, conversion rates decrease, stores miss out on revenue and profits, and inventory counts get miscalculated.

 Shopping Cart Abandonment Statistics